Miami Car Accident Attorneys

 - Property damage to your vehicle and possessions in your vehicle

-- Diminished earning capacity in the future
+- Lost wages and diminished earning capacity in the future

-- Current and future medical expenses
+- All current and future medical expenses related to your accident injuries

 - Other damages recoverable under Florida law